Skip to Content

 Gambas a la plancha dish is a popular Christmas appetizer in Spain.

-Grilled prawns are hot tapas in Spain.
+Grilled prawns belong to the hot tapas in Spain.
+WATCH: Gambas a la plancha recipe

 23. ALMEJAS A LA GADITANA